ibm-cloud-architecture/refarch-cloudnative-kubernetes/cluster-to-cluster/README.md

 - Paste it in the [`loadBalancerIp`](https://github.com/fabiogomezdiaz/refarch-cloudnative-kubernetes/blob/master/cluster-to-cluster/bluecompute-ce/values.yaml#L74) in the `orders` section inside the [`bluecompute-ce/values.yaml`](https://github.com/fabiogomezdiaz/refarch-cloudnative-kubernetes/blob/master/cluster-to-cluster/bluecompute-ce/values.yaml#L74) file and save it.

-- Now go to the `web-cluster` terminal window.
-    - Get kubectl context for the `web-cluster` if you have not done so already.
 - Deploy the `bluecompute-ce` chart:

 ```bash